rrumale/machine-learning-live-labs/oml-services/loading-onnx-model-and-using-with-rest-services/loading-onnx-model-and-using-with-rest-services.md

-# Loading an ONNX model and score it using Rest Services
+# Loading an ONNX model and score it using OML Services

-In this section of the workshop we will import a Neural Network model saved on ONNX format in our Autonomous Database and score it using REST APIs
+In this section of the workshop we will import a Neural Network model saved on ONNX format in our Autonomous Database and score it using OML Services REST APIs

 The ONNX model is already pre-build and on the VM.
 To create it we ran the following steps:
 *  create a pipeline to process the columns.
 We are putting first the character columns named ``categorical_data`` and after the numeric columns named ``numeric_data``.
 The categorical columns are encoded with OneHotEncoder.

+      ```
-      ``preprocessor = ColumnTransformer(
+      preprocessor = ColumnTransformer(
           transformers=[
               ('num', numeric_transformer, numeric_feat_index),
               ('cat', categorical_transformer, categorical_feat_index)
-          ])``
+          ])
+      ```

 * define the Neural Network classification model using SKlearn:

       ``classifier = MLPClassifier(random_state=1, max_iter=300)``
 * create the model from the pipeline

       ``model = Pipeline(steps=[
           ('preprocessor', preprocessor),
           ('classifier', classifier)